On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation: Reinforcement Learning

 In this work, we investigate actor-critic methods to solve \eqref{equ:max_goal}, which is a hybrid RL method that fuses key properties of policy search and approximate dynamic programming.
 To ground the discussion, we first derive the canonical policy search technique called policy gradient method, and explain how actor-critic augments policy gradient.
 Begin by noting that to address \eqref{equ:max_goal}, one must search over an arbitrarily complicated function class $\Pi$ which may include those which are unbounded and discontinuous.
-To mitigate this issue, we parameterize the policy $\pi$ by a vector $\theta\in\mathbb{R}^d$, i.e., $\pi=\pi_{\theta}$, yielding RL tools called \emph{policy gradient methods} \cite{konda2000actor,bhatnagar2009natural,castro2010convergent}.
-Under this specification, the search over arbitrarily complicated function class $\Pi$ to \eqref{equ:max_goal} may be reduced to Euclidean space $\mathbb{R}^d$, i.e., a vector-valued optimization $\max_{\theta\in\mathbb{R}^d}J(\theta):=V_{\pi_{\theta}}(s_0)$.
+To mitigate this issue, we parameterize the policy $\pi$ by a vector $\theta\in\mathbb{R}^d$, i.e., $\pi=\pi_{\theta}$, yielding RL tools called \emph{policy gradient methods} \citep{konda2000actor,bhatnagar2009natural,castro2010convergent}.
+Under this specification, the search over arbitrarily complicated function class $\Pi$ to \eqref{equ:max_goal} may be reduced to Euclidean space $\mathbb{R}^d$, i.e., a vector-valued optimization, $\max_{\theta\in\mathbb{R}^d}J(\pi_\theta):=V_{\pi_{\theta}}(s_0)$.
 Subsequently, we denote $J(\pi_\theta)$ by $J(\theta)$ for notational convenience.

-We first make the following standard assumption on the regularity of the MDP problem and the parameterized policy $\pi_\theta$, which are the same conditions as \cite{Zhang_SICON}.
+We now make the following standard assumption on the regularity of the MDP problem and the parameterized policy $\pi_\theta$, which are the same conditions as \cite{Zhang_SICON}, as well as an assumption to bound the state-action feature representation.

 \begin{assumption} Suppose the reward function $R$ and the parameterized policy $\pi_\theta$ satisfy the following conditions: \begin{enumerate}[label=(\roman*)] \item The absolute value of the reward $R$ is bounded uniformly by $U_{R}$, i.e., $|R(s,a)|\in[0,U_{R}]$ for any $(s,a)\in\mathcal{S}\times\mathcal{A}$. \item The policy $\pi_{\theta}$ is differentiable with respect to $\theta$, and the score function $\nabla\log\pi_{\theta}(a\mid s)$ is $L_\Theta$-Lipschitz and has bounded norm, i.e., for any $(s,a)\in\mathcal{S}\times\mathcal{A}$,